Network Slicing in 5G Mobile Communication Architecture, Profit Modeling, and Challenges: Network Slicing for Profit Modeling

-\begin{itemize} \item \textbf{Resource Leasing for Outsourced Slices:} Alternatively, a MNO can also make revenue by leasing its network resources in predefined bundles to tenants for their slice implementation.
-Different resource bundles can be provided with respect to the slice characteristics such as service type and performance elasticity.
-In this case, the leases can only be requested by the tenants while the MNO makes the decision if to accept or to reject the request.
-Once a lease is confirmed the MNO cannot flexibly scale or terminate the tenant-slice.
-Nevertheless, by setting up an appropriate decision mechanism according to the statistical knowledge of requests, the MNO can still optimal the long-term overall revenue under the limit of its resource pool.
-An example of this business case an the optimization problem has been reported in \cite{bega2017optimising}. \end{itemize}
+\item \textbf{Resource Leasing for Outsourced Slices:} Alternatively, an MNO can generate revenue by leasing its network resources in predefined bundles to tenants for their network slice implementation.
+Different resource bundles may be offered according to slice characteristics such as service type and performance elasticity.
+In this scenario, lease requests are submitted by tenants, while the MNO decides whether to accept or reject each request.
+Once a lease is confirmed, the MNO cannot flexibly scale or terminate the tenant slice.
+Nevertheless, by establishing an appropriate decision mechanism based on the statistical characteristics of incoming requests, the MNO can still optimize the long-term overall revenue within the limits of its available resource pool.
+An example of this business model and the corresponding optimization problem is presented in a detailed manner in \cite{bega2017optimising}. \end{itemize}

-Detailed discussion and comparison of both of these two dimensions of cost modeling is out of scope of our paper.
-However, it can further be developed along with below mentioned research directions in the future.
+A detailed discussion and comparison of these two dimensions of cost modeling are beyond the scope of this paper.
+However, this topic can be further explored in future work along with the research directions outlined below.